MoodyDan/MyProjects/README.md

 In the future I will also post a design document that was written during pre-production.
 It contains basic information about the game, financial calculations and life cycle planning (I did it only for my university studies), description of the game world, characters and story.

 This game will also end its life at the demo level and will never be released.
 The game was very interesting and fun to make, but I want to focus on learning game design.
-For this game, I hand-drew most of the graphics and also wrote all the code, which made me a bit tired.
+For this game, I hand-drew a lot of textures and also developed a lot of code, which made me a bit tired.
 Now I want to switch to Unreal Engine, to do projects in 3D.
 For the next projects, I will be focusing on engaging and unique gameplay.
 I also plan to use mostlty ready assets so I don't get distracted from working out the mechanics.

 ## My First Unity2D Project (done)